controlm/automation-api-community-solutions/4-ai-job-type-examples/azure-devops-pipeline-job-type/README.md

 - Headers: Content-Type=application/json
 - Body: {} (you can change it if needed)
 REST API using basic authentication.
-After successful execution, get RUNID.
+After successful execution, get RUNID into runtime parameter.

 <br>